ai/environment/Install.md

 rmdir ~/backup
 ```

+Connect to server in Files by `sftp://ai@susedko.local/`
-Start copying `Vídeos/Erótica` from server in the background.
+and start copying `Vídeos/Erótica` from server in the background.

+Add `vault` to Favorites places.

+### Text Editors

 Install `micro` and its plugins: